Don't isolate the QL muscle! Do these 3 exercises instead.

 But there is no way to know for certain whether discomfort in the command center is due to a weak or tight QL muscle.

-That is because other surrounding muscles like the transverse abdominus, psoas or iliacus for example can also be responsible for the discomfort.
+That is because other surrounding muscles like the transverse abdominus, psoas or iliacus can also be responsible for the discomfort.

-We can just as easily find articles on the internet that blame these other surrounding muscles for our chronic hip or low back pain.
+We can just as easily find articles on the internet that blame these other surrounding muscles for your movement problems.

 There are many muscles in the command center.
-And there are even more articles on the internet blaming these muscles for pain.
+And there are even more articles on the internet blaming these muscles for dysfunction.

 The QL Muscle’s Affect on Hip and Lower Back Pain